Luc16/VulkanFluidSimulation/README.md

 ```

 Sometimes is useful to create a build in release mode as well.
 This makes the
-code faster and is better for most projects, although it takes longer to compile.
+code faster and is better for most simulations, although it takes longer to compile.
 An example of this:

 ```